-Whether you're a mid-career professional or just finishing your bachelor's degree, you're an ideal student for this degree program if you:
+Whether you're a mid-career professional or a recent graduate, you are an ideal student for this degree program if you:

 - Are interested in food systems and motivated to improve them

 - Are a self-directed, collaborative learner who wants to engage actively in discussions with peers and faculty.

 - Want to study food systems from an interdisciplinary perspective

 - Seek an academically rigorous graduate program that is flexible enough to allow you to maintain career, personal life and community commitments

 - Want to produce a thesis or capstone project that promotes social change in the food system

-The MS in Food Systems & Society is a two-year, cohort-based program.
+The MS in Food Systems & Society is a low-residency, cohort-based program.
 It combines interactive online classes delivered with collaborative in-person intensive sessions.
-Students will come to our Portland, Oregon campus twice each year for intensive sessions with program faculty and other food system leaders.
-It's a hybrid learning model that allows you to develop lasting peer relationships both in person and through dynamic online communication and continue to live and work in your community of choice.
+Students will come to campus twice each year for intensive sessions with program faculty and other food system leaders.
+It is a hybrid learning model that allows you to develop lasting peer relationships both in person and through dynamic online communication and continue to live and work in your community of choice.